 Natural environmental hazards such as flooding and erosion can present an inherent risk to life and property damage.
-'Greenway' designation in accordance with Provincial policies, Conservation Authority regulations and the policies of this Plan.

-- 3.4.1.6 To require conveyance of hazardous lands and hazardous sites within the 'Greenway' designation at no cost to a public authority as part of a development approval. - 3.4.1.7 That the management of floodplain lands as generally shown in Appendix A - Toronto and Region Conservation Authority Regulatory Framework be based on the regulatory flood standard in accordance with Provincial standards and mapping produced by the Toronto and Region Conservation Authority. - 3.4.1.8 That where development, redevelopment or site alteration is proposed in areas subject to erosion hazards and slope instability, a geotechnical report shall be prepared by the proponent to address the nature and extent of the erosion and identify appropriate setbacks and remediation measures to prevent long-term erosion hazards to the satisfaction of Markham and the Toronto and Region Conservation Authority.
+- 3.4.1.3 That hazardous lands and hazardous sites located within the areas as generally shown in Appendix A Toronto and Region Conservation Authority Regulatory Framework, but excluding Special Policy Areas and certain flood vulnerable lands, shall be generally designated as 'Greenway' lands on Map 3 Land Use. - 3.4.1.4 To prohibit development, redevelopment or site alteration and lot creation in hazardous lands and hazardous sites contained within the 'Greenway' designation in accordance with the policies and requirements of the Provincial Policy Statement and Toronto and Region Conservation Authority. - 3.4.1.5 To require conveyance of hazardous lands and hazardous sites within the 'Greenway' designation at no cost to a public authority. - 3.4.1.6 That the management of floodplain lands as generally shown in Appendix A Toronto and Region Conservation Authority Regulatory Framework be based on the regulatory flood standard in accordance with Provincial standards and mapping produced by the Toronto and Region Conservation Authority. - 3.4.1.7 That where development, redevelopment or site alteration is proposed in areas subject to erosion hazards and slope instability, a geotechnical report shall be prepared by the proponent to address the nature and extent of the erosion and identify appropriate setbacks and remediation measures to prevent long-term erosion hazards to the satisfaction of Markham and the Toronto and Region Conservation Authority.